usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 `UsabillaFeedbackForm.customVariables["key"] = "value"`

+**Since the SDK is using [JSONSerialisation](https://developer.apple.com/documentation/foundation/jsonserialization) to convert the custom variables to JSON, its limitation have to be taken into account.
-The `value` of a custom variable can be any primitive type, an array or an Object.
+The `value` of a custom variable must then be an instance NSString, NSNumber, NSArray, NSDictionary, or NSNull.**
-**The only unsupported value is array of objects.**
+Trying to set an invalid object as custom variable will result in that object not being set and in an error being printed in the console.

+You can always check whether an object is considered valid or not by calling `JSONSerialization.isValidJSONObject(object)`

 Custom variables are added as extra feedback data with every feedback item sent by the SDK, whether from a passive form or a campaign.